First-Timer's Guide to Skiing & Snowboarding

-Please note, a valid lift ticket or season pass is required for all on-hill activities, including but not limited to skiing, snowboarding, the Grizzly Ridge Tube Park, and special events.
+Please note, a valid lift ticket or season pass is required for all on-hill activities.
 At this time, BBMR does not offer snow play.

 All resort trails are designated by name along with a color and shape to indicate their difficulty.
 Beginners and first-time visitors should start on easier trails (green circle) before advancing to intermediate (blue square) or advanced/expert (black diamond) trails, including terrain parks (orange oval).